Interstate 295 (North Carolina): Route description

-The open 6.3 mi segment of NC 295 begins in Robeson County between Parkton and Hope Mills.
-A trumpet interchange at I-95 is the southern terminus of the interim southern segment.
-NC 295 heads northwest, having a diamond interchange with roundabouts at Parkton Road, exit 2, before crossing into Cumberland County.
-Passing over the CSX Railway's South End Subdivision and Brisson Road on a bridge, the highway then curves to the north, having another interchange at Black Bridge Road, exit 4, with a similar layout to exit 2.
-The highway briefly continues north before curving west around Upchurches Pond before meeting the northern terminus of the interim southern segment at a diamond interchange with Camden Road.

-I-295 begins at US 401 (Raeford Road), running north to the All-American Freeway, then running east to Bragg Boulevard, where it is then part of a 1.5 mi concurrency with NC 24 and NC 87 until Murchison Road.
-Heading further east, it connects with US 401 again at Ramsey Street, before crossing the Cape Fear River and connecting with River Road before ending at its northern terminus at I-95/US 13, near Eastover.
-The entire 22 mi route is a divided four-lane highway with a maximum speed limit of 65 mph.
+I-295 begins at a trumpet interchange at I-95 in Robeson County between Parkton and Hope Mills.
+The highway heads northwest, having a dumbbell interchange at Parkton Road (exit 2) before crossing into Cumberland County.
+Passing over the CSX Railway's South End Subdivision and Brisson Road on a bridge, the highway then curves to the north, having another dumbbell interchange at Black Bridge Road (exit 4).
+The highway briefly continues north before curving west around Upchurches Pond before having a diamond interchange with Camden Road (exit 7).
+The highway curves north again, having a diamond interchange with Strickland Bridge Road (exit 11), crossing over the Aberdeen and Rockfish Railroad, having a single-point urban interchange with US 401 at Raeford Road (exit 12), and having a partial cloverleaf interchange with Cliffdale Road (exit 15) before turning northeast and having a partial cloverleaf interchange with Canopy Lane (exit 18).
+The highway then runs along the southeastern boundary of Fort Bragg, having a partial cloverleaf interchange with the All-American Freeway (exit 21A-B), Bragg Boulevard (exit 21C), and Murchison Road (exit 23).
+The 1.3 mi between Bragg Boulevard and Murchison Road is concurrent with NC 24 and NC 87.
+Heading further northeast, the highway briefly turns north and has a partial cloverleaf interchange with McArthur Road (exit 25) before turning east.
+Continuing east, the highway has another single point interchange with US 401 at Ramsey Street (exit 28), crossing the Norfolk Southern Railway's VF-Line, crossing the Cape Fear River, having a partial cloverleaf interchange with River Road (exit 30), and crossing the CSX Railway's South End Subdivision again, before ending at an interchange with I-95/US 13 (exit 34) near Eastover.
+The entire 33.3 mi route is a divided four-lane highway with a maximum speed limit of 65 mph.
 Exit numbers along the route match NC 295 milemarkers added in 2014 when previous signage designating the route Future I-295 were removed and replaced with NC 295 signs, both along the loop itself and at the loop's interchange with I-95.